Teochew cuisine: Background

 In addition to soy sauce (widely used in all Chinese cuisines), Teochew people also use fish sauce in their cooking.

 Teochew chefs often use a special stock called siang teng (上汤 (上湯, shàngtāng)), literally translates from the Teochew dialect as "superior broth".
 This stock remains on the stove and is continuously replenished (a perpetual stew).
 Portrayed in popular media, some Hong Kong chefs allegedly use the same superior broth that is preserved for decades.
 This stock can as well be seen on Chaozhou TV's cooking programmes.

 There is a notable feast in Teochew cuisine called jiat dot (食桌 (shízhuō, food table)).
 A myriad of dishes are often served, which include shark fin soup, bird's nest soup, lobster, steamed fish, roasted suckling pig and braised goose.
+However, due to legal and environmental considerations, jiat dot no longer serves shark fin soup and bird's nest soup.

+When guests go to jiat dot, they must be neatly dressed, with clean hats and footwear.
+In earlier times, men were expected to wear long gowns and felt hats, while women would comb their hair carefully, apply light makeup, and wear ruyi hairpins (如意發簪).
+If one’s clothing is untidy, speech improper, posture careless, or behavior lacking decorum, others will feel that you do not understand proper etiquette and that you fail to show respect and humility.
+At the table, one must observe good manners—be refined, composed, and handle tableware gently.
+As stated in the Liji · Quli: "Do not let liquids spill; do not make noises while eating; do not gnaw bones loudly" (毋流歠，毋咤食，毋齧骨).
+This means that when drinking soup, one must avoid letting it dribble from the mouth; when eating dishes, the tongue should not make smacking or clicking sounds; and when eating meat, one should not gnaw bones so forcefully that it produces noise.

 Teochew chefs take pride in their skills of vegetable carving, and carved vegetables are used as garnishes on cold dishes and on the banquet table.

 Teochew cuisine is also known for a late night meal known as meh siao (夜宵 (yèxiāo)) or daa laang (打冷 (dǎléng)) among the Cantonese.
 Teochew people enjoy eating out close to midnight in restaurants or at roadside food stalls.
 Some dai pai dong-like eateries stay open till dawn.

 Unlike the typical menu selections of many other Chinese cuisines, Teochew restaurant menus often have a dessert section.